The Ultimate Guide to Team Building Skills

 - Further Reading and Resources

-By exposing and addressing interpersonal problems within groups, team building aims to improve performance in team-based environments.
+By exposing and addressing interpersonal problems within groups, team building skills aim to improve performance in team-based environments.

 Generally, team building exercises achieve four key goals: